 Pressure cookers have an advantage in that they force moisture into food.
-For cheaper meat cuts, this makes them taste better than what they would otherwise.
+Cheaper meat cuts, makes them taste better than they would otherwise.

 When Would You Use the Low-Pressure Setting?

-You have few occasions where you use the low-pressure setting on the pressure cooker, but I will outline where it makes sense.
-For example, you use low-pressure in the pressure cooker when you want to cook eggs, vegetables and certain types of fish.
+You have a few occasions where you use the low-pressure setting on the pressure cooker, but I will outline where it makes sense.
+For example, you use low-pressure in the pressure cooker when you want to cook eggs, vegetables, and certain types of fish.

 Understanding the Boiling Point

 The maximum temperature that a liquid can reach is its boiling point.
-Once it hits the boiling point, it enters into the gas stage.
-Because the vapors get trapped in the pressure cooker, this raises the pressure at the same time as what the temperature rises.
+Once it hits the boiling point, it enters the gas stage.
+Because the vapors get trapped in the pressure cooker, this raises the pressure at the same time as when the temperature rises.

 Now that we understand this, let’s have another look at the different pre-set cooking settings on a multi-pressure cooker and what to expect when it comes to temperature (highest temperatures to lowest):